M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 frameborder = '0'
 ></iframe>

-According to the plots, it is shown that 'games_won' overtake the 'games_lost' when having 3+ grubs.
+According to the plots, it is shown that 'games_won' overtakes the 'games_lost' when having 3+ grubs.
 This shows that there might be a correlation between winning games and having more void grubs, especially having 6 grubs, which have a much higher ratio of 'games_won' compared to 'games_lost'

 ### Interesting Aggregate
-Aggregating the `cleaned_team_filled`, and interesting pattern appears:
+Aggregating the `cleaned_team_filled`, an interesting pattern appears:

 |   voidgrubs |   kills |   totalcs |   result |
 |------------:|--------:|----------:|---------:|